civo/terraform-provider-civo/docs/data-sources/network.md

 * `id` - A unique ID that can be used to identify and reference a Network.
 * `label` - The label used in the configuration.
 * `name` - The name of the network.
-* `region` - The region where the network was create.
 * `default` - If is the default network.
 * `cidr` - The block ip assigned to the network.